OpenSwitchNOS/openswitch-ops-ntpd/DESIGN.md

 * The key **ntp\_pkts\_rate\_limited** would keep statistics about the number of packets discarded due to rate limitation.
 * The key **ntp\_pkts\_kod\_responses** would keep statistics about the number of KoD packets from the server.

-###NTP Associations table
+###NTP Association table
-The NTP Associations table has the following columns:
+The NTP Association table has the following columns:

 ```
 Name